RobertDober/lab42_core/README.md

 Simple Ruby Core Module Extensions (for more see lab42\_more)

+## Programming Paradigms

+### Lazy Attributes and Memoization

+**Memoization** is a, today a little bit forgotten, programming technique protecting against double calcultions.

+This became extremly useful with  [Dynamic Programming](https://en.wikipedia.org/wiki/Dynamic_programming#Dijkstra.27s_algorithm_for_the_shortest_path_problem) .

+A much more simle example is allowing us to express and implement the [Fibonacci Sequence](https://en.wikipedia.org/wiki/Dynamic_programming#Fibonacci_sequence) in the same, some might say naïve way.

 ## Array

 Can be used after `require 'lab42/core'` or `require 'lab42/core/array'`